DEFRA/epr-backend/src/adapters/parsers/summary-logs/EDGE_CASES_TEST_PLAN.md

-**Risk**: Second marker might overwrite metadataContext, first could be lost **Test Needed**: Two metadata markers in same row with null between them **Expected Behavior**: Record both - TYPE with null value at B1, NAME with value at D1 **Status**: ❌ Not tested
+**Risk**: Second marker might overwrite metadataContext, first could be lost **Test Needed**: Two metadata markers in same row with null between them **Expected Behavior**: Record both - TYPE with null value at B1, NAME with value at D1 **Variations**: Also test with non-null between markers, and with/without D1 existing **Status**: ❌ Not tested

 ### 4. Multiple Data Sections with Same Name